aliarca/bayesianfunctionalanalysis/README.md

-# bayesianproject
+# Bayesian functional analysis
-Code and stuff from our project for Bayesian functional ANOVA
+## Study of EEGs from brain responses in coma patients
+.
+.
+.
+.

 ## required packages
 If you want to be sure of not missing anything, here there is a list of all the packages we have used